Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 When Norway was invaded on Apr.-9-1940, Acasta was in New York.

-In Apr.-1942 she's listed in Convoy OS 24, voyaging from Liverpool to Trinidad in ballast in station 34 of the convoy.
-Again, see the external links provided (a couple of other Norwegian ships also took part).
+She later spent a long time in Liverpool, before she on Apr.
+2-1942 joined Convoy OS 24, bound for Trinidad in ballast in station 34 of the convoy, arriving her destinaion on Apr.
+23. See the external links provided in the table above (a couple of other Norwegian ships also took part).
 In June that same year, when on a voyage from Trinidad to Freetown, she encountered a lifeboat with some of the survivors from the Norwegian M/T South Africa - follow the link for more details.

-In May-1943 Acasta is listed as sailing in Convoy SC 131 from Halifax to the U.K., returning with the westbound North Atlantic Convoy ONS 10*, which left Liverpool on June 8 and arrived Halifax on the 27th.
-Acasta's destination is given as New York on that occasion.
-She headed back to the U.K. the following month in the slow Convoy SC 136, which arrived Liverpool on July 23.
-Just a few days later she appears in the westbound Convoy ONS 14*, departing Liverpool on July 26, arriving Halifax on Aug.
-9, and towards the end of that month she joined Convoy SC 140 from Halifax.
-The following month she's listed as bound for Sydney, C.B. in the westbound Convoy ONS 19*, which left Liverpool on Sept.
+In May-1943, she's listed as sailing in Convoy SC 131 from Halifax, again bound for Londonderry where she arrived May 30/31 (having served as Escort Oiler, according to A. Hague).
+Acanthus, Eglantine, Potentilla and Rose are named among the escorts.
+Acasta returned with the westbound North Atlantic Convoy ONS 10*, which originated in Liverpool on June 8 and arrived Halifax on the 27th.
+Her destination is given as New York on that occasion, but she arrived Halifax on June 28 (Page 2), heading back to the U.K. on July 8 in the slow Convoy SC 136, which arrived Liverpool on July 23 (Commodore in Titanian).
+Just a few days later, she appears in the westbound Convoy ONS 14*, departing Liverpool on July 26, arriving Halifax on Aug.
+9, and on Aug.
+21, we find her in Convoy SC 140 from Halifax.
+Her destination is given as Invergordon; according to the archive document, she arrived Cromarty (via Loch Ewe) on Sept.
+5. Later that month, she's listed in the westbound Convoy ONS 19*, which originated in Liverpool on Sept.
 26 and arrived Halifax on Oct.
-14. At the end of Dec. that year we find her Convoy SC 150, which left Halifax on Dec.
+14 (Commodore in Rena), and there's now another long gap in her voyages.
+At the end of that year she joined Convoy SC 150, which left Halifax on Dec.
 30-1943 and arrived Liverpool on Jan.
 14-1944.
-Acasta's destination on that occasion is given as Belfast Dock and Londonderry - follow the links for more information on these convoys.
+Acasta's destination is given as Belfast Dock and Londonderry.

 POST WAR: